h5bp/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 * What is a closure, and how/why would you use one?
 * Can you describe the main difference between a `forEach` loop and a `.map()` loop and why you would pick one versus the other?
 * What's a typical use case for anonymous functions?
-* How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?